Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Introduction and notation

 Let us describe now the stochastic individual-based model.
 The population is spatially distributed among $M$ sites.
 The process under consideration is a continuous time Markov chain $(\bm{U}(t),\bm{V}(t))_{t\geq0}$ taking values in $\NN^M\times\NN^M$.
 The two coordinates count the number of individuals of each species at each site, for each time $t\geq 0$.
 Each individual of each species follows a random walk and its jumps rate increases linearly with respect to the number of individuals of the other species.
 The dynamic is defined by the jump rates as follows.
 For any vector of configurations $(\bm{u},\bm{v})\in\NN^M\times\NN^M$, the transitions are

 where $(\bm{\mathrm{e}}_j)_{1\leq j\leq M}$ is the canonical basis of $\RR^M$, $\bm{\mathrm{e}}_0=\bm{\mathrm{e}}_{M}$, $\bm{\mathrm{e}}_{M+1}=\bm{\mathrm{e}}_1$ and $\theta\in \{-1,1\}$ with both values equally likely.
 Let us mention that hydrodynamic limits of other stochastic models with repulsive species have been considered, in particular in the context of exclusion processes, see e.g. \cite{Quastel}.
 In that case, local densities are bounded so difficulties and limits are different.
 In an other direction, stochastic versions of the limiting SKT systems have been considered, see e.g. \cite{DHJ2020}.
+We also mention \cite{HJV} for hydrodynamic limit to fast diffusion, where the non linearly is also in the motion component.
+The model is different and we are interested here in the interaction of two species, without self diffusion.
+Besides our techiques are different since we do not rely and do not need an entropic structure and the control of the approximation involves a different distance.

 This work contains two main results which at first sight can appear unrelated in their formulation.
 The first result is a quantitative stability estimate on the SKT system which bounds the distance between two solutions in terms of their initial distance.
 This result is based on a new duality lemma and applies for bounded solutions, only if one of them is small enough.
-As a by-product of this stability estimate, we prove uniqueness of (small) bounded solutions of the conservative SKT system.
+As a by-product of this stability estimate, we prove uniqueness of bounded solutions of the conservative SKT system under a smallness condition which does not imply ellipticity for the system (later on, we will comment on this non-perturbative smallness condition).
 This result is valid in arbitrary dimension and is, as far as our knowledge goes, new.
 Uniqueness theorems for (only) bounded solutions of the full SKT system are missing in the current literature \cite{chen_jun_unique,chen_jun_unique_bis,pham_temam_unique}.